ibm-cloud-docs/CDN/faqs.md

 Your account is created during the CDN order process, when you click on **Select** after navigating through the "Vendor selection" menu.

-## What do I do when my CDN is in CNAME_CONFIGURATION Status?
+## What do I do when my CDN is in CNAME Configuration Status?

 For HTTP and SAN Certificate based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.
 For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed.